 Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

-This content focuses specifically on betrayal trauma in the context of infidelity and sexual addiction—not general abusive relationships or narcissistic personality disorder dynamics, though overlap exists.
-If you’re past the initial shock of discovery but trapped in the agonizing question “why can’t I leave when I know what they did?”, you’re in the right place.
-Betrayal trauma can trigger intense emotions similar to those experienced in PTSD, and these emotions can make you feel bad about yourself or your situation.
-The answer matters because understanding the biology of your bond is the first step toward breaking free.
+This article focuses on betrayal bonds in the specific context of infidelity and sexual betrayal, not general abusive relationships or narcissistic personality disorder dynamics, though there is real overlap.
+If you are past the initial shock of discovery and stuck in the agonizing loop of “I know what they did, so why can’t I leave?”, you are in the right place.
+The reason matters, because understanding the biology underneath your bond is the first step toward getting solid ground back under your feet.

 The Reality Gap

-The Reality Gap describes the agony of holding two opposing truths about the same person: “The partner who held me last night” and “The person who was texting their affair partner this morning.”
-These realities cannot coexist, yet they must—because they’re both true.
+The Reality Gap is the agony of holding two opposing truths about the same person.
+The partner who held you last night.
+The person who was texting their affair partner this morning.
+These realities cannot coexist, yet they must, because they are both true.

 Betrayal Blindness as Survival Mechanism